basvanopheusden/spreadsheet-parser/README.md

 ## Report Generation

 The lookup script finishes by producing a **final report** summarizing stance coverage for each industry.
-The report now includes basic statistics such as the number of supportive companies per industry, average stance values and a simple ASCII bar chart.
+The report now includes additional breakdowns such as support by IPO status, revenue range and CB rank, along with a simple company size metric that combines these factors.
+Basic statistics such as the number of supportive companies per industry, average stance values and an ASCII bar chart are shown.
 The text report is written to ``final_report.txt`` alongside a CSV table of company summaries.
 When the optional ``scipy`` package is installed, a t-test is performed to compare employee counts of supportive vs. non-supportive companies.

 Example snippet: